 - Guest post.
 I can even write and submit guest posts to relevant and popular sites in which I would include the link to my new post.
 More on how I submit my guest posts.

 - Niche sites.
 Depending on the niche you are in there will be several community sites that allow you to submit content.
 Sites like Hacker News.
 There’s a Hacker News type site out there for every niche.
 For example if you’re a food blogger it is worth submitting your posts to niche sites such as Foodgawker and TasteSpotting.

 Repeat the push

 Aim to repeat the push on selected profiles several times over the next few days.
 Sharing content more than once on your profiles brings many more clicks as most followers don’t see the first post – on Facebook for example less than 10% of your likes see your post.
 You will see that nobody is bothered by you repeat posting and your clicks will increase so it’s hard to argue against this.

 Twitter is perfect for repeat posts and I aim to publish the post some 3-5 times over the 48 hours after the article has been published.
 Be careful not to repeat the same tweet but add some variety and mix it up.
 You can do “title + link” once, but next time use an interesting quote or a fact instead.
 You don’t want to be repetitive and boring.
-Think what social media drops you can use.
+Think what social media drops you can use in your content.
 Facebook, Google+ and LinkedIn are the other networks where I do reposting regularly.

 Note that repeat posting doesn’t work on Reddit and on niche sites as one submit there is enough.
 You don’t want your actions to be seen as spam.